EvelynTheSilly/zig_kernel/README.md

 a kernel/operating system written in zig

 ## why?
-originally i got inspired to work on this
+originally i got inspired to work on this by @DevelopedFromScratch on youtube, however nowdays i work on this to help me mentally, no matter how much time passes this project always makes me happy whenever i get sucked into it

 ## developing
 <sub>why would anyone ever wanna use this but me :thinking:</sub>